-The standardized broth-cultures of S. aureus ATCC 29213 and E. coli ATCC 8739 were incubated with the same final concentration of 50 $\mu g \text{ mL}^{-1}$ GO, used as a comparison for the antibacterial activity of pristine graphene, and graphene-embedded in liposomal suspension (LIPO-G); as controls, bacteria were incubated with fresh isotonic saline solution (SF) and an equally concentrated POPC liposomal suspension (LIPO) at 37 °C at 250 rpm in an orbital shaker for 2 h.
-The loss of bacterial viability was evaluated by counting the colony forming units (CFUs) using a Colony Counter Star-Count STC 1000 (VWR International PBI Srl, Via San Giusto, Milan, Italy).
-Briefly, a series of 10-fold cell dilutions (100 μL) were spread onto Trypticase Soy Agar (TSA, Liofilchem, Italy) plates for S. aureus and onto LB agar (LB, Oxoid, Italy) plates for E. coli and incubated for 24 h at 37 °C. The cell growth inhibition was detected by comparing the colony counts between GO vs. SF and LIPO-G vs. LIPO.
+The standardized broth-cultures of S. aureus ATCC 29213 and E. coli ATCC 8739 were incubated with the same final concentration of 50 μ g mL-1 of GO, used as a comparison for the antibacterial activity of pristine graphene, and graphene-embedded into liposomal suspension (LIPO-G); as controls, bacteria were incubated with fresh isotonic saline solution (SF) and an equally concentrated POPC liposomal suspension (LIPO) at 37 °C under 250 rpm in an orbital shaker for 2 h.
+The loss of bacterial viability was evaluated by counting the colony forming units (CFUs) through the Colony Counter Star-Count STC 1000 (VWR International PBI Srl, Via San Giusto, Milan, ITALY).
+Briefly, series of 10-fold cell dilutions (100 $\mu\text{L})$ were spread onto Trypticase Soy Agar (TSA, Liofilchem, Italy) plates for S. aureus and onto LB agar (LB, Oxoid, Italy) plates for E. coli and incubated for 24 h at 37 °C. The cell growth inhibition was detected comparing the colony counts between GO vs. SF and LIPO-G vs. LIPO.
 All experiments were performed in duplicate, and repeated for at least three independent experiments.
-The significance of the differences recorded in the experiments performed with SF, GO, LIPO, LIPO-G was evaluated using Student's t-test.
+The significance of the differences recorded in the experiments performed with SF, GO, LIPO, LIPO-G were evaluated using Student's t-test.
 Probability levels <0.05 were considered statistically significant.

-The inhibition of CFU formation was also performed by dropping 10 μ L of test substances (i.e. SF, GO, LIPO, LIPO-G) on agar plates with 10 μ L of standardized bacterial suspensions.
+The inhibition of CFUs formation was also performed by dropping 10 μ L of tested substances (i.e. SF, GO, LIPO, LIPO-G) on agar plate with 10 μ L drop of standardized bacterial suspensions.
 Plates were incubated at 37 °C for 24 h (see Table 1).

-After treatment with SF, GO, LIPO, LIPO-G for 2 h, the bacterial viability was also evaluated using a Live/Dead Kit (Molecular Probes Inc., Invitrogen, Italy) as indicated by the manufacturer and visualized under a fluorescence Leica 4000 DM microscope (Leica Microsystems Spa, Milan, Italy).
+After SF, GO, LIPO, LIPO-G treatment for 2 h, the bacterial viability was also evaluated with Live/Dead Kit (Molecular Probes Inc., Invitrogen, Italy) as indicated by the manufacturer and visualized under a fluorescent Leica 4000 DM microscope (Leica microsystems Spa, Milan, Italy).
 Ten fields of view randomly chosen for each slide were observed.
 Microscopic observations were repeated for three independent experiments.